igniterealtime/openfire-pade-plugin/README.md

 If you want to allow regular telephone users to join a conference from a home or office telephone, you would need to set up the SIP Gateway to a telephone provider.
 You would need to script an IVR (interective response) which will allow the caller to use the phone buttons/touch tones to select their destination meeting and convert that into a room name in the SIP header that Jigasi will use to route the call to the appropriate meeting room.
 For an example, see https://voximplant.com/docs/tutorials/jigasi-setup

 The alternative is much simpler if you already have FreeSWITCH with working phones and trunks setup with an external telephone line provider.
-You enable the ofmeet to connect to FreeSWITCH via ESL (external socket libary) and ofmeet will start to monitor every meeting.
+You enable the Pade to connect to FreeSWITCH via ESL (external socket libary) and Pade will start to monitor every meeting.
 When the focus user joins, it will create a FreeSWITCH audio conference and initiate a call from the audio conference to Jigasi adding a SIP header with the name of the meeting room.
 You can now update your FreeSWITCH dial plan with internal and external telephone numbers that can be used by your users to to join the FreeSWITCH audio conference that is bridged to the Jitsi meeting.

 Build instructions
 ------------------

-This project is a Apache Maven project
+This project is a Apache Maven project.

-First edit the pom.xml file and change the default properties.
-Electron build is disabled by default.

 Build using the standard Maven invocation:

     mvn clean package

-After a successful execution, the four plugins should be available in these locations:
+After a successful execution, a plugin should be available in this locations:

-    ofmeet/target/ofmeet.jar
     pade/target/pade.jar

-Binary packages for Pade as an Electron desktop application are also available in these locations

-    pade/target/pade-x.x.x-SNAPSHOT-darwin-64.zip
-    pade/target/pade-x.x.x-SNAPSHOT-linux-64.zip
-    pade/target/pade-x.x.x-SNAPSHOT-win-64.zip

-Pade will be available as a web page and progressive web application from <pade.url>
+Pade will be available as a web page and progressive web application from /pade

     For example - https://desktop-545pc5b:7443/pade